Captain Blue: Origin and design

-Appearance
+Depiction

-Captain Scarlet
+Captain Scarlet and the Mysterons

 Blue, as depicted in the 1960s series, was born on 26 August 2035 to a Boston, Massachusetts financier.
 After graduating from Harvard University, he embarked on a career as a pilot before joining Spectrum.
 Blue is courageous, hard-working and a natural leader, but also deferential to the commands of Colonel White.
 He regularly partners with Captain Scarlet on missions and, although his best friend is indestructible, frequently fears for his safety.
 For example, in the episode "Winged Assassin", Blue attempts to prevent Scarlet from suicidally ramming the wheels of a Mysteronised airliner using a Spectrum Pursuit Vehicle (SPV).
 He serves as acting commanding officer of Cloudbase during White's absence in "White as Snow", and stands in for Lieutenant Green as communications officer in "Avalanche".

 Blue occasionally disobeys commands out of his own curiosity.
 For example, in "Renegade Rocket", he refuses to leave a military base that is being targeted by its own missile, electing to remain behind with Scarlet in an attempt to find the self-destruct code, and in "Special Assignment", being unaware that Scarlet's discharge from Spectrum is in fact part of the Captain's undercover mission, leaves Cloudbase without authorisation to find and reason with his friend.
 Physically active, Blue regularly practises surfing, water-skiing and deep-sea harpoon fishing.
 A romance with Symphony Angel is suggested in some episodes: in "Manhunt", Blue is distressed by Captain Black's abduction of Symphony and is anxious to venture into a nuclear power station to rescue her, while in "Attack on Cloudbase", the two characters share a long gaze after Symphony experiences a disturbing nightmare about the base's destruction.

 New Captain Scarlet

 In the 2005 remake, Blue is still a brave Spectrum officer and loyal companion; however, he is of stronger build and speaks with a rougher accent.
 He prefers to confront situations swiftly and has fewer reservations about using violence against the Mysterons than he did previously.
 He appears to have a romantic interest in Serena Lewis (the female Lieutenant Green), but this is never explicitly described as a relationship.

+The reimagined character was modelled on Casper Van Dien as Johnny Rico in the film Starship Troopers (1997).